Codename Villanelle: Television adaptation

 Killing Eve was created by British actor and writer Phoebe Waller-Bridge and produced by Sid Gentle Films Ltd for BBC America.
 In addition to writing for the television series, Waller-Bridge was chosen as executive producer with Sally Woodward Gentle and Lee Morris.
 The television series stars Sandra Oh as Polastri and Jodie Comer as Villanelle.
 The show was renewed for a second series before its series 1 debut on 8 April 2018, then renewed for a third series the day after the premiere of series 2.
 The fourth and final season of the show premiered in 2022.

 Sequels

-A sequel, Killing Eve: No Tomorrow, was published on 25 October 2018.
+Due to the success of the television adaptation, a sequel, Killing Eve: No Tomorrow, was published on 25 October 2018.
 The third and final volume, Killing Eve: Die for Me, was released on 9 April 2020.
 As both were published after the premiere of the TV series, the new books carry the Killing Eve branding.

 Literary rights

 Publishing industry magazine The Bookseller reported in April 2017 that John Murray bought the novel just before the London Book Fair, subsequently selling North American rights to Josh Kendall at Mulholland Books, an imprint of Little, Brown and Company, during the fair.
 World English rights were acquired from Patrick Walsh at PEW Literary Agency.